jlapolla/blog/README.md

 # Snippets

+### address space

+**address space** *(noun)*

+- A set of addresses in memory (e.g. physical memory, virtual memory, non-volatile memory).
+  - *The file constitutes a 5 MiB address space.*

+### representation

+**representation** *(noun)*

+- The bits and bytes that constitute a particular object in a particular address space.
+  - *Each execution has its own representation of the object.*

+### translate, translation

+**translate** *(verb)*

+- To create or update an object representation in a destination address space from the corresponding object representation in a source address space.
+  - *The class translates objects from files into working memory.*

+### persist, persistence

+**persist** *(verb)*

+- To translate an object between an address space in non-volatile memory and an address space in volatile memory (the volatile address space may be either the source or destination of the translation).
+  - *The object was persisted to disk before the execution terminated.*
+- *(of an object)* To exist as the same object in future executions.
+  - *This object persists from yesterday's execution.*

+### Single representation principle

+A particular address space has at most one representation of a particular object.

 ### A persisted object maintains its identity

 Assume two executions of an application, where the executions are separated by